Lawyers for Workplace Accidents & Injuries

 Nearly 3 million people worldwide die of work-related accidents and diseases every year.

 Serious injuries can occur in even the safest of workplaces.
-Employees who sustain injuries on the job in Illinois are entitled to benefits under the state’s workers’ compensation system regardless of who was at fault.
-However, it’s important to note that injured employees utilizing that system are then prohibited from suing their employer for additional damages.
+Employees who sustain injuries on the job are entitled to benefits under their workers’ compensation system.
+However, in many states, injured employees utilizing that system are then prohibited from suing their employer for additional damages.

-If you have been injured on the job or a loved one was killed on the job in Chicago or the Greater Cook County area, it’s important to hire experienced workers’ compensation attorneys immediately to navigate your options to ensure you get complete and fair compensation that covers all of your current and future needs.
+If you have been injured on the job or a loved one was killed while working, it’s important to hire experienced workers’ compensation attorneys immediately.
+They can help you navigate your legal options to ensure you get complete and fair compensation that covers all of your current and future needs.

-Call (312) 588-9773 or visit our contact page to schedule your free, no-obligation consultation with our work related injury attorneys.
-We represent clients on a contingency fee basis – meaning you pay nothing unless you win.
+Call (312) 588-9773 or visit our contact page to schedule your free, no-obligation case evaluation with our work-related injury attorneys.
+We represent clients on a contingency fee basis—meaning you pay nothing unless you win.

 Types of Work Injuries

-Some of the most common kinds of workplace injuries that Susan E. Loggans & Associates handles include, but are not limited to:
+Some of the most common kinds of workplace injury claims that Susan E. Loggans & Associates handles include, but are not limited to:

 Amputations